ecg-marktplaats/marktplaats-api-guidelines/source/99-todo.rst

 The following are tasks -priority ordered- that need to be done to complete the API guidelines.
 Each task should be following with the plan and responsible to complete the task.

-* Complete this list

-  1. Just do it, A: Erik v.
-O.

 * Consider using entity versions

   1. Discuss with current stakeholders, A: Erik v.O., I: Frank S., Martin S./Jelmer K., ETA: 2014 wk.
 19/20